-REMINDER: TODAY at 11:00am EDT, please join Hedgeye CEO Keith McCullough and Director of Research Daryl Jones for a discussion with former Speaker of the House Newt Gingrich, a key player in the last Federal Government shutdown, to discuss the current dysfunction in Washington, D.C. and its implications for the markets.
+On Thursday, October 3rd at 11:00am EDT, please join Hedgeye CEO Keith McCullough and Director of Research Daryl Jones for a discussion with former Speaker of the House Newt Gingrich, a key player in the last Federal Government shutdown, to discuss the current dysfunction in Washington, D.C. and implications for the markets.

 TOPICS WILL INCLUDE:

 - What is the next strategic move for both the Democrats and Republicans?

 - How does this compare to the 1995 / 1996 government shutdowns?